 FirstService's primary interest rate risk arises from its long-term debt under its credit agreement and senior secured notes.
 FirstService manages its exposure to changes in interest rates by using a combination of fixed and variable rate debt, varying lengths of terms to achieve the desired proportion of variable and fixed rate debt and, from time to time, may enter into hedging/interest rate swap contracts.
 Fluctuations in interest rates affect the fair value of any hedging/interest rate swap contracts as their value depends on the prevailing market interest rate.
 Hedging/interest rate swap contracts are monitored on a monthly basis.
-As at the date of this MD&A, FirstService does not have any such hedging/interest rate swap contracts.
-An increase (or decrease) in interest rates by 1% would result in a \$6.1 million increase (or decrease) in annual interest expense under the credit facility contained in FirstService's credit agreement.
+As of the date of this MD&A, we have one interest swap in place to exchange the floating interest rate on \$100 million of debt under our credit agreement for a fixed rate.
+An increase (or decrease) in interest rates by 1% would result in a \$0.4 million increase (or decrease) in annual interest expense under the credit facility contained in FirstService's credit agreement.